-Several years ago, travellers would wait hours just to board a train, and significantly multiply their travel time.
+Several years ago, travelers would wait hours just to board a train and significantly multiply their travel time.

-Courtesy of the internet, tickets can now be purchased through WeChat, and AI has optimised routes.
+Courtesy of the internet, tickets can now be purchased through WeChat, and AI has optimized routes.

 Even though 100 million people may be riding the train over the period of a few days, it feels no different to ordinary traffic.

 Can you imagine Auckland implementing a similar solution?
 Unlikely—the approach is completely different.

 There’s a massive opportunity on the Chinese internet, but it’s not because of the market’s size.